zenghao-stat/zenghao-stat.github.io/_seminars/2024-07-18-ml-theory-study-group.md

 location: "Southern University of Science and Technology, Shenzhen, China"
 author_profile: true
 ---
+When do machine learning algorithms work and why?
+How do we formalize what it means for an algorithm to learn from data?
+How do we use mathematical thinking to design better machine learning methods?
+This course focuses on developing a theoretical understanding of the statistical properties of learning algorithms.

 ## Overview

 - Time: Thursdays at 7:00 PM